dashpay/docs/wallets/electrum/advanced.rst

   Examine parameters and update masternode

-The ProUpRegTx information required to register the masternode was filled out by the previous step so just Click **Pay...** to complete the update.
+The ProUpRegTx information required to update the masternode registration was filled out by the previous step so just Click **Pay...** to complete the update.

 .. figure:: img/mn-proupregtx.png
   :width: 400px